SeaQL/summer-of-code/2022/README.md

 ### Skills Preferred

-- Familiar with one of open source NewSQL database, such as CockroachDB, TiDB, ClickHouse, etc.
+- Familiar with one of open source NewSQL database, such as CockroachDB, TiDB, Presto, etc.

 ### Possible Mentors